Danyabikaram/azure-ai-chatbot/docs/architecture/architecture.md

 ## Data Flow

+Admin Workflow

+1-Admin Input: Admin uploads documents into the system.

+2-Function App → Document Intelligence: Function App sends documents to Document Intelligence.
+Document Intelligence extracts structured text from the uploaded files.

+3-Embeddings & Storage: Extracted text is converted into embeddings using Text-Embedding-3-Small.
+Embeddings are indexed in Azure Cognitive Search.

+User Data Flow

-1.User Input (CLI):The user types a question into the CLI chatbot.
+1.User Input : The User types a question .The Function App receives the query.

-2.Application Processing (Function App):The Function App receives the query and generates embeddings for the question.

-3.Session Check (Cosmos DB):The Function App retrieves the user’s session history from Cosmos DB to maintain continuity.
+2.Session Check (Cosmos DB): The Function App queries Cosmos DB to check for existing session history.

-4.Document Retrieval (Cognitive Search):
-The Function App queries Azure Cognitive Search with the question’s embeddings.

-Cognitive Search returns top chunks of documents that were originally extracted and embedded using Document Intelligence.
+Past interactions are retrieved to maintain continuity in the conversation.

+3.Embedding Generation:The Function App generates embeddings for the user’s query using OpenAI service (text-embedding-3-large)

+4.Document Retrieval (Azure Cognitive Search):The query embeddings are used to search Azure Cognitive Search.
+Relevant document chunks (previously uploaded by Admin and processed via Document Intelligence) are returned.
-If no relevant results are found → the Function App sets a fallback flag: “Not in knowledge base.”
+If no relevant results → Function App sets a fallback flag: “Not in knowledge base.”

+5.Response Generation (GPT-4o):
-5.AI Request (OpenAI GPT-4o):If results exist → user query + retrieved context are passed to GPT-4o for grounded response.
+If relevant results exist → the Function App sends the user query + retrieved context to GPT-4o.
+GPT-4o generates a grounded, natural-language response.

-6.Response Handling (Cosmos DB):Logs and conversation history are stored in Cosmos DB for future analysis.
+6.Response Handling (Cosmos DB):The Function App logs the response and updates conversation history in Cosmos DB

-7.Response Returned :The Function App sends the final reply back to the CLI chatbot.
+7.Response Delivery:The final response (or fallback message) is returned to the user.

-8.User Output (CLI):The chatbot displays the grounded response or the fallback “not in knowledge” message.

 ## Note